sonjamadetoja/fake-news-detector/README.md

 ## Data

 Data used for training and testing is [fake-and-real-news-dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset) by clmentbisaillon from Kaggle.
-Licence: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+Licence: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The dataset was initially committed but later removed to keep the repository lightweight.
+You can download it from the Kaggle page.

 ## Approach